Amethi railway station

-Amethi railway station(station code: AME) is one of the most important and busiest railway stations in Uttar Pradesh.
-Which serves the city of Amethi.
+Amethi railway station(station code: AME) is one of the most important and busiest railway stations in Uttar Pradesh serving the city of Amethi.
 This station has two platforms and a total of four tracks.
 This station is operated by the Northern Railway.
 The station is also proposed to become a junction in the near future.
 The following facilities have been provided to the passengers in the station.
 In which there is :- Wi-Fi, clean drinking water, waiting rooms, chair sitting, Parking(outstation side) and toilet etc.

 Major trains

 Some of the important trains that runs from Amethi are :